Parallels/RAS-PowerShell/Custom-Provider-Framework/README.md

 # Framework Test Kit

-The included Framework Test Kit can be used to validate CPF implementations outside of the Parallels RAS Console.
+The included Framework Test Kit can be used to validate Custom Provider Framework implementations outside of the Parallels RAS Console.

 🔧 [Open Framework Test Kit](./Framework%20Test%20Kit)